Bethel (god): Biblical references

 The term Bethel or Beth-El appears in the Hebrew Bible and the Old Testament, but opinions differ as to whether these references are to a god or to a place.

-Porten suspects that the Bethel mentioned in the Book of Jeremiah at chapter 48, verse 13 is a reference to the god Bethel, rather than the city named Bethel.
-Jeremiah 48:13 states: "Then Moab shall be ashamed of Chemosh, as the House of Israel was ashamed of Bethel, their confidence."

-On the other hand, Biblical scholar Rodney Hutton says that the Bethel referred to in Jeremiah 48:13 is a location or city, and a metaphor for religious apostasy because it was the place where Jeroboam installed the golden calf.
+Porten suspects that the Bethel mentioned in the Book of Jeremiah in Jeremiah 48:13, "Moab shall be ashamed of Chemosh, as the house of Israel was ashamed of Bethel, their confidence", is a reference to the god Bethel, rather than the city named Bethel.
+On the other hand, Biblical scholar Rodney Hutton says that the Bethel referred to in this verse is a location or city, and a metaphor for religious apostasy because it was the place where Jeroboam installed the golden calf.

-There is further support among Biblical scholars for the view of Bethel as a location rather than a god:
+There is further support among biblical scholars for the view of Bethel as a location rather than a god: